GameBridgeAI/ts_serialize/docs/blog.md

 # Serialization and you

 What is serialization in computer science?
-It is the term that describes a method to represent data so it an be transferred, stored and accessed my multiple systems or languages.
+It is the term that describes a method to represent data so it can be transferred, stored, and accessed by multiple systems or languages.

-There are different ways of serialization, for our examples we will talk about JavaScript Object Notation (JSON).
-JSON is an open based file format, it is language-independent, and it will represent a key and value pair that is in human readable text.
+There are different ways of serialization, for our examples, we will talk about JavaScript Object Notation (JSON).
+JSON is an open based file format, it is language-independent, and it will represent a key and value pair that is in human-readable text.

 Javascript (and by nature TypeScript) also have "Objects", these objects have their own rules for the keys and values.
 Methods (functions) can be a value for a key, while in JSON a function cannot be a value.
 Most importantly: JavaScript and TypeScript objects are not JSON.

-For example let's look at a simple User for an application as a JSON representation and as an object.
+For example, let's look at a simple User for an application as a JSON representation and as an object.

 Our User will have a first name, last name, and time when it was created.